Free shipping on orders over $75

 The Maya didn't call her holy as a marketing move.
 They called her holy because she opened something.
 In the heart.
 In the room.
 In the relationship between a person and the living world around them.

 A Mayan cacao ceremony is a ritual practice in which ceremonial-grade cacao is prepared and consumed with intention — typically in community, with prayer, music, or meditation — as a way of opening the heart, honoring ancestors, or marking a life transition.
+For the wider practice as it's held today, see what a cacao ceremony is.

 In Mayan tradition, Cacao was not a daily beverage.
 She was offered at births, deaths, marriages, and harvests.
 Consumed by priests before divination, by warriors before battle, by royalty as a mark of divine favor.
 The drink was prepared as xocolatl — a bitter, frothy, often spiced mixture ground on stone metates and poured between vessels to build a thick foam on top.